 What is coeliac disease?

-Coeliac disease is an autoimmune disease triggered by eating gluten, a protein found in wheat, barley and rye and in the UK it can affect 1 in 100 people.
+Coeliac disease is an autoimmune disease triggered by eating gluten, a protein found in wheat, barley and rye, and in the UK it can affect 1 in 100 people.
 It is not a food allergy nor a simple food intolerance.

-"While we know that around 1% of the population has coeliac disease, the number of people who have a medical diagnosis of the condition is much lower with research indicating only 24% of those with the condition have a diagnosis.
+Sarah says: "While we know that around 1% of the population has coeliac disease, the number of people who have a medical diagnosis of the condition is much lower with research indicating only 24% of those with the condition have a diagnosis.
 This means there are around half a million people in the UK who have coeliac disease, but as yet, have not been diagnosed.”

 What are the symptoms?

-Sarah said: "Common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness, mouth ulcers, sudden or unexpected weight loss (but not in all cases), hair loss and anaemia.
+Some common symptoms of coeliac disease in adults and older children include bloating, diarrhoea, nausea, wind, constipation, tiredness, mouth ulcers, sudden or unexpected weight loss (but not in all cases), hair loss and anaemia.

 If you suspect you or your child has coeliac disease, it is important that you discuss your concerns with your GP.

-What is the treatment?
+What's the treatment?

 "Currently, the only treatment for coeliac disease is a strict gluten-free diet for life.
-Gluten is found in the grains wheat, rye and barley and some people also need to avoid oats, even if they are special gluten-free oats.
+Gluten is found in wheat, rye and barley and some people also need to avoid oats - even if they are special gluten-free oats.

-- meat, poultry, fish
+- Meat, poultry, fish

-- rice, beans, pulses
+- Rice, beans, pulses

-- fruit, vegetables
+- Fruit, vegetables

-"For snack ideas, why not try these: Pack a small pot of houmous* with carrot batons or celery sticks and gluten free grissini*.
-Cold gluten free pizza* can be a great way to use up leftovers for packed lunches the next day, fromage frais, crème fraiche or natural yogurt can be used as a sweet dip for eating with sliced apple, pear and strawberries.”
+"For snack ideas, why not try a small pot of houmous* with carrot batons or celery sticks and gluten-free grissini*.
+Cold gluten-free pizza* can be a great way to use up leftovers for packed lunches the next day.
+Fromage frais, crème fraiche or natural yogurt can be used as a sweet dip for eating with sliced apple, pear and strawberries.”